EU Government Website Scans

 Third-Party JavaScript

-See Third-Party JavaScript for the EU-wide breakdown.
+See Third-Party JavaScript for the EU-wide breakdown and evidence exports.

 Lighthouse Audits